-Management Standard Questions for consideration Line Manager's description of arrangements in place Job Holders' Comments Agreed actions to be taken EXTERNAL DEMANDS Work-related What work does the role holder carry out that isnot related to their employment by the school?
-[For example, other part-time employment, consultancy, own or family business].
+Management Standard Questions for consideration Line manager's description of arrangements in place Job holders' Comments Agreed actions to be taken EXTERNAL DEMANDS Work-related What work does the role holder carry out that is not related to their employment by the school?
+[E.g. other part-time employment, consultancy, own or family business].
 What demands does this place on the role holder?
-Personal/Family Are there any personal or family circumstances that the role holder would like to be taken into account?
-Any further comme Any further comments and actions: Date of Assessment: Target date for implementation of remedial measures: 5: Date for review of assessment: Signature of Manager: Signature of Job Holder:
+Personal / Family Are there any personal or family circumstances that the role holder would like to be taken into account?
+Any further comme nts and actions: Date of Assessment: Target date for implementation of remedial measures S: Date for review of assessment: Signature of manager: Signature of job holder: